 Follow the navigation below for some of the most common Google calendar questions.

-If you're here for the long list of Google Calendar Tips, say no more.
-You can jump to that portion of the article with this navigation list:
+If you're here for the long list of Google Calendar tips, say no more.
+You can jump to that portion of the article right away.

 Have you ever spent more time scheduling a meeting than in the meeting itself?
-These days, finding 20 minutes to touch base with a team of five people is a full-time job in itself.
-Meanwhile, your focus is diverted from important projects while you watch the responses roll in.
+These days, finding 20 minutes to touch base with a team of five people is a full-time job.
+Meanwhile, you lose focus on important projects while you watch the responses roll in.

 That's where Google Calendar comes in.
 Google Calendar is used by more than 500 million people and is available in 41 different languages.
-It can be a powerful tool for planning your schedule and staying connected, but often, Google Calendar's most convenient and time-saving features end up getting overlooked.
+It can be a powerful tool for planning your schedule and staying connected, but often, the most convenient and time-saving Google Calendar features end up getting overlooked.
 This happens in large part because Google is constantly upping their game, adding features and changing the paths to use them, making it hard to keep track of the latest options.

-When used correctly, Google Calendar, and other calendar apps, are more than just a calendar—it can help you define your goals, budget your time and accomplish your objectives.
+When used correctly, Google Calendar (like other calendar apps) is more than just a calendar — it can help you define your goals, budget your time, and accomplish your objectives.
 It can help you guard pockets of time for deep work and quality time with the people you love.
 With a little bit of know-how, Google Calendar can help you start living your best, most efficient life.

-The best way to use Google Calendar in 2020 is your way.
+The best way to use Google Calendar is your way.
 With the growing number of features and extensions, Google Calendar can be a streamlined hub for managing your time effectively and efficiently.

-One of the best ways to maximize you Google Calendar or shared calendar app is by connecting it to your Calendly account.
+One of the best ways to maximize your Google Calendar or shared calendar app is by connecting it to your Calendly account.
 Once connected, you can share a personalized link with invitees that only shows times you are available.
-Calendly checks your Google Calendar in real time to ensure you are never double booked.
+Calendly checks your Google Calendar in real time to ensure you are never double-booked.
 Try it out for yourself, free for 14 days!